kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 ---

 The Player SDK provides a convenient method for receiving metadata from HLS and DASH sources.
-Following article explains how to do get this metadata and provides a list of all available metadata types.
+The following article explains how to get this metadata, and provides a list of all available metadata types.
 You can find a working code sample [here](https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).

-### Step by step.
+### Step by Step

-1) Subscribe to METADATA_AVAILABLE event.
+1) Subscribe to the METADATA_AVAILABLE event.

-2) Obtain the Metadata object.
+2) Obtain the metadata object.

-3) get the actual metadata.
+3) Get the actual metadata.

-### Subscribe to METADATE_AVAILABLE event.
+### Subscribe to the METADATE_AVAILABLE Event

-In order to get start receiving metadata, you need to subscribe to the corresponding event, called METADATA_AVAILABLE.
-More about events subscription you can learn from [here.] (https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_EventsAndStates.html)
+To start receiving metadata, you'll need to subscribe to the corresponding event, called METADATA_AVAILABLE.
+You can learn more about events subscription [here] (https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_EventsAndStates.html).

 ```
          player.addEventListener(new PKEvent.Listener() {